-Prescription drug abuse is the nation's fastest-growing drug problem.
+Prescription drug abuse is the nation's fastestgrowing drug problem.
 In fact, it is such a problem that the White House Office of National Drug Control Policy has declared it an epidemic.
 It continues to be a major problem in Georgia.
-The Department of Behavioral Health & Developmental Disabilities launched a Prescription Drug Abuse Initiative last fall.
+The Department of Behavioral Health & Developmental Disabilities launched the Georgia Prescription Drug Abuse Prevention Initiative in 2015.